Taliban block Kabul airport to most as foreign airlifts wane

 The Taliban did deploy extra forces outside of the airport to prevent large crowds from gathering in the wake of Thursday's bombing .
 New layers of checkpoints sprang up on roads leading to the airport, some manned by uniformed Taliban fighters with Humvees and night-vision goggles captured from Afghan security forces.
 Areas where the crowds had gathered over the past two weeks in the hopes of fleeing the country were largely empty.

 Officials said U.S. forces were taking every precaution at the airport, as there were concerns that IS, which is far more radical than the Taliban, could strike again.
-Maj.
-Gen. Hank Taylor said during a Pentagon news conference Saturday that a retaliatory drone strike Biden ordered had killed two “high-profile” IS militants believed to have been involved in planning or facilitating attacks, not one, as initially reported.
+In his statement saying another attack was highly likely, Biden said a drone strike he ordered that killed what military officials described as two “high-profile” IS militants believed to have been involved in planning or facilitating attacks would not be his “last” response to Thursday's suicide attack.

 An Afghan who worked as a translator for the U.S. military said he was with a group of people with permission to leave who tried to reach the airport late Friday.
 After passing through three checkpoints they were stopped at a fourth.
 An argument ensued, and the Taliban said they had been told by the Americans to only let U.S. passport-holders through.